Reservoir Computing Approach to Quantum State Measurement: Reservoir processing of quantum measurement

-We now consider the the role of nonlinearity and input strength in RC performance, as presented in the lower panel of Fig.~\ref{fig:hpvar}.
+In Fig.~\ref{fig:hpvar}(b) we consider the role of nonlinearity and input scaling, plotting $\mathcal{F}$ obtained using $10$ random RCs, while varying $\mu$ for various fixed values of $\bar{\Lambda}$.
 The nonlinear term in Eq.~\eqref{eq:RCeom} scales as the node amplitude cubed, and as such the effective nonlinearity is related to both $\bar{\Lambda}$ and $\mu$.
-To zeroth-order, $\boldsymbol\beta\propto\mu$, and so the effective nonlinearity in $\boldsymbol\beta$ and ${\bf x}^{\bm{\phi}}$ can be roughly quantified by $\bar{\Lambda}\mu^2$.
+To zeroth-order, $\boldsymbol\beta\propto\mu$, and so the effective nonlinearity in $\boldsymbol\beta$ and $\bm{x}^{\bm{\phi}}$ can be roughly quantified by $\bar{\Lambda}\mu^2$.
 For a larger input strength, the field amplitude will be higher and thus a lower $\bar{\Lambda}$ is needed to produce a nonlinear term with the same relative weight.